 College Composition and Communication

-The premier journal in rhetoric and composition is College Composition and Communication (CCC), and the editor for CCC is FSU's Dr. Kathleen Yancey.
+The premier journal in rhetoric and composition is College Composition and Communication (CCC), and the immediate past editor for CCC is FSU's Dr. Kathleen Yancey.
 The journal publishes research and scholarship in rhetoric and composition.
-Jen O'Malley serves as the CCC editorial assistant.

 For each year of her appointment, Dr. Yancey is editing a special issue addressing key topics in rhetoric and composition.

 - The first special issue, released in September 2010, addressed the "future of rhetoric and composition."